emacs-mirror/emacs/mps/manual/source/pool/mvt.rst

       this; doing so will result in the storage of the block never being reused.

-    These three arguments are *hints* to the MPS: the pool will be less efficient if they are wrong, but the only thing that will break is the partial freeing of large blocks.
+    The three ``SIZE`` arguments above are *hints* to the MPS: the pool will be less efficient if they are wrong, but the only thing that will break is the partial freeing of large blocks.

     * :c:macro:`MPS_KEY_MVT_RESERVE_DEPTH` (type
       :c:type:`mps_count_t`) is the expected hysteresis of the